mibrs/mibrs.github.io/_posts/2023-03-07-Get-Started-With-Alice3-Part5.md

 ![Image collision](/assets/240515_ImageCollision.png)

 This Mars Rover adventure is only a small project to introduce some core features of Alice 3, feel free to download the game in the repository and add your own ideas.
+You can download the complete game [here](https://github.com/mibrs/Alice3Coding/blob/main/240513_Mars_Rover1-Part5.a3p).